week17

 In order to live up to the UN report SUMMIT OF THE FUTURE, we work with Futures Literacy.
 A method developed by UNESCO, which, via future workshops, helps to give citizens hope, and thus inspire local climate action.
 In a project fonded by VELUX, we educate 60 staffmembers in 30 libraries to facilitate local future workshops as inspiration to climate action.

-LOGO in englisH
+LOGO in english

 Inspiration